-We expect that different types of viruses will target specific human proteins.
-(33)(2, 10, 29, 33, 34)In Fig. 3, we utilized COGs classes of protein functions (34, 35) to find the common denominators among targets of common human viruses.
-We determined the frequencies of such classes in sets of targets of different viral families and compared them to a profile of frequencies of functions of all human viral targets.
-The heatmap in Fig. 3 suggests that papillomaviridae tend to strongly target various metabolic functions, while retroviridae and orthomyxoviridae show the opposite behavior.
-In turn, retroviridae mostly intervene in transcriptional functions, cell signaling and cell cycle control.
-Such differences have already been indicated previously, reminding us that each viral family uses a different strategy to invade a human host cell (35, 36).
+The investigation of different host-virus protein interaction interfaces reveal the functional classes of host proteins that different viruses commonly target through their host-virus protein interactions.
+In particular, viruses prefer human host proteins that were involved in cell cycle regulation, signaling, nuclear transport and cell trafficking as well as transcription and translation functions (2, 10, 29, 33, 34).
+However, different types of viruses will target specific human proteins as well, reminding us that each viral family uses a different strategy to invade a human host cell (35, 36).

-Navratil et al. (2011) described a human infectome network (HIN) that linked 416 viral proteins to 1,148 human proteins through 2,099 manually curated virus-host PPIs (37).
+The abundance of such virus-host interaction data prompted topological analysis of networks thus obtained.
+Navratil et al. described a human infectome network (HIN) that linked 416 viral proteins to 1,148 human proteins through 2,099 manually curated virus-host PPIs (37).
 In fact, 32% of these cellular proteins are targeted by more than one virus protein.
 A similar fraction, 28% of these cellular targets interact with proteins from more than one virus.

 Clearly, virus proteins attack a relatively small number of human proteins that are relevant for their replication.
 More specifically, these human targets appear to be highly connected: the mean degree of these targets was 38 vs. 10 in non-targeted proteins (37).
 Even among highly connected proteins (k>5) in the human interactome, the degree of virus targets was twice as large as those of non-targeted proteins.
 Note that only 50% of all human proteins were known to interact with other proteins in the 2011 human proteome, and 50% of these interacting proteins were interacting with only one other protein.

-The topology of human-virus interactions

-The abundance of such virus-host interaction data prompted topological analysis of networks thus obtained.
-As a virus attempts to control the underlying host cell, viral proteins may target central positions in the underlying network of interactions between proteins of the human host.
-As for local network centrality, viral proteins preferably target human host proteins that are involved in a large number of interactions (10, 33, 34, 38-44).
+In independent analyses, it was found that viral proteins preferably target human host proteins that are involved in a large number of interactions (10, 33, 34, 38-44).
 As the number of interactions is a local measure of centrality, other more global measures of centrality were considered as well.
 In particular, betweenness centrality measures how many connections go through a particular protein in a network when proteins were connected by their shortest path.
 Indeed, various viruses target human host proteins with high betweenness centrality.
 As a corollary, such central proteins also have significantly shorter paths to other proteins (10, 33, 34, 38-44), as well as participate in a higher number of pathways and protein complexes (45).
 Recently, the focus of modern network research has shifted to the determination of nodes that allow the control of a network (46, 47).
 Explain what “control” means.
 Notably, such controlling genes were enriched with essential genes and disease genes, and they appeared in regulatory interactions (48, 49).
 Furthermore, they also played a role as targeted and required genes of viral infections (50, 51).
 As a consequence, such centrality measures and the determination of control nodes allow the computational prediction of potential viral targets based on topological measures (41, 42, 52-54).

 How are protein-protein interactions related for viruses with multiple hosts?